jamal-pb95/ds-resources/README.md

 - [Intro to Data Science by IBM](https://www.edx.org/course/intro-to-data-science)

 ## CONTRIBUTION GUIDELINES
-Please feel free to [fork this repository](/fork) and add any free data science, data analytics related resources and finally send a [PR](/pulls).
-I will review your PR and merge as early as possible.
+Please feel free to fork this repository and add any free data science, data analytics related resources and finally send a Pull Request.
+I will review your Pull Request and merge as early as possible.

-## LICESNE
+## LICENSE
-This repository is under MIT LICESNE.
+This repository is under [MIT LICENSE](/LICENSE).